bobthearsonist/meeting-coach/README.md

 ## 📄 License

-MIT License - see LICENSE file for details
+Apache 2.0 with Commons Clause - see LICENSE file for details.

+**Summary**: Free for personal, educational, and internal use.
+Commercial use (selling the software or offering it as a paid service) requires a separate commercial license.

 ## 🙏 Acknowledgments